StefanKubsch/AmigaCoding/README.md

 Minimum requierements: Kickstart 1.3, 68000 CPU, 512KB Chip-RAM + 512KB Slow-RAM.

+---

+Included examples, coded for speed and memory, so there are no guards etc:

+- Copper-Chunky Rotozoomer 4 bitplanes
+- Copper-Chunky Rotozoomer 4 bitplanes with sprite assist
+- Copper-Chunky Rotozoomer 5 bitplanes
+- Copper Plasma
+- Sinescroller
+- Vectorballs

+A demo with proper errorhandling etc. is also included:

+- Amiga 1200 intro

+---

 For better handling of reusable code, I am writing a framework called "lwmf" - lightweight media framework.

 Performance-critical parts are done in assembly, like memory clearing, setting pixels etc.